tomwayson/dev-summit-2017-front-end-testing/outline.md

 - Avoid these overloaded terms (at least in this discussion):
  - Integration: depends on perspective
  - Functional: useless term (testing a function? does the app function?)
-- Most kinds of tests can be executed on either front or back end
+- Many kinds of tests can be _executed_ in or out of the browser
+ - for each type we'll discuss why you may want to execute in browser or not

 ## Client-side Unit and Component Tests (Tom)